 Overhead, is the main air corridor from Europe to the Americas.
 Now just clear blue skies, wind-blown clouds, migrating seabirds, and empty beaches, under the old ‘normal’, you should see the trails of up to twenty aircraft on a fairly consistent basis through the day –

-Such was life at the time of writing, slowly coming out of lockdown in a new pandemic world and facing into a new world of masks, social distancing, government by social media and a level of social control hitherto unheard of – “all temporary, and for our own good”, we were advised.
+Such was life at the time of writing, slowly coming out of lockdown, awakening to a new pandemic world and facing into a new world of masks, social distancing, government by social media and a level of social control hitherto unheard of – “all temporary, and for our own good”, we were advised.

-Also reflected in these clear skies lies a massive erosion of, or at least transfer, of wealth, some of it in the right, and some, in the wrong direction depending on your point of view.
-Since those chilled spring days, twe have also seen the dramatic effects of family wealth and business loss, job loss, changed circumstances and the effects of government decisions, on a global scale, while the ‘best’ decisions were made in the haste of emergency and often made based on the limited information available at the time.
+However, reflected in these clear skies lay a massive erosion of, or at least transfer, of wealth, some of it in the right direction, and some in the wrong direction, depending on your point of view.
+Since those chilled spring days, twe have also seen the dramatic effects of family wealth and business loss, job losses beyond reckoning, changed circumstances and the effects of government decisions on a global scale, while the ‘best’ decisions were made in the haste of emergency and often made based on the limited information available at the time.

 And now we await the effects and more importantly, the unintended consequences … or do we?

-Let’s pause and consider these dramatic clouds and blue skies, and the turbulent, crystal clear seawater below, and hope that after a hopefully brief reset, we will have a better appreciation for our planet, and a drive to build a more sustainable world for our children, and our children’s children…
+Let’s pause and consider those dramatic clouds and blue skies reflected in the turbulent, crystal clear seawater below, and hope that after a hopefully brief reset, we will have a better appreciation for our planet, and a drive to build a more sustainable world for our children, and our children’s children…

-Who would have guessed at this set of circumstances as we rand in the New Year and the New Decade … just five short months ago?
+Who would have guessed at this set of circumstances as we rang in the New Year, and the New Decade … just a few short months ago?

 We “live in interesting times”, and I’m not sure whether I should attribute the sense of this comment to a Chinese Curse, Chamberlain or Terry Pratchett … only time will tell.

-For me however, and I would expect, for many millions more around the world who have faced calamitous change in recent years, either through the oil industry collapse, technological change across all industries, or the more recent economic shut-down, it no longer makes sense in this new world to say that “I want to just retire and go on a world tour, a cruise, maybe …” (like that remains a real possibility for at least the next couple of years), or whatever else remains on the bucket list.
+For me however, and for many millions more around the world who have faced calamitous change in recent years, either through the oil industry collapse, technological change across all industries, or the more recent economic shut-down, it no longer makes sense in this new world to say that “I want to just retire and go on a world tour, a cruise, maybe …”, or whatever else remains on the bucket list – like that remains a real possibility for at least the next couple of years at least!